Ebay

 I also see that Robert Hattrell is no longer VP of ebay

-Europe.
-Well lad, I'm delighted to see that eight
+Ebay Europe.
+Well lad, I'm delighted to see that

-months of retail fraud on your website has lifted you to
+eight months of retail fraud on your website has lifted

-such a lofty position.
-I dare say that your promotion
+you to such a lofty position.
+I dare say that your

-is due to the extra money generated by systematic ebay
+promotion is due to the extra money generated by

-retail fraud on the online marketplace for which you are
+systematic ebay retail fraud on the online marketplace for

-information, I'll spare you most of the screenshots
+provide new information, I'll spare you most of the

 discussion.
 On 17th October 2020 another customer

-was overcharged by 24pee.
-I issue a refund because I'm
+He was overcharged by 24pee.
+I issue a refund

-not a criminal.
-But what about the ebay fees on that
+because I'm not a criminal.
+But what about the ebay

-amount in the grand scheme of things but no; Wait.
+a massive amount in the grand scheme of things but no;

 22-OCT-2020: Ebay Seller Support Try To Deny a